-This guideline recommends that groundwater rehabilitation timeframes should be reasonable, be aligned to specific goals of rehabilitation, and must be based on the following:
+This guideline recommends that groundwater rehabilitation timeframes should be reasonable, be aligned to specific goals of rehabilitation, and must consider the following:

-- Potential threat to human exposure and aquatic ecosystems; - The potential for achieving rehabilitation goals; - Type and extent of contamination or non-compliance with environmental background conditions; - Hydrogeologic characteristics; - Choice of rehabilitation technology, and its ability to remove contaminant mass under controlled conditions; - Design and capabilities of rehabilitation project to eliminate groundwater pollution to acceptable levels; - Public health and safety concerns associated with implementing the technology in or near a study area; - Public perception and community preferences; and - Resources and relative cost of implementation.
+- Potential threat to human exposure and aquatic ecosystems; - The potential for achieving rehabilitation goals; - Type and extent of contamination or non-compliance with environmental background conditions; - Hydrogeologic characteristics that include estimating the impact of site hydrogeology on groundwater reliability; - Choice of rehabilitation technology or related remediation interventions, and its ability to remove contaminant mass under controlled conditions; - Design and capabilities of rehabilitation project(s) to eliminate groundwater pollution to acceptable levels; - Design and capabilities of rehabilitation project(s) that promotes groundwater source and aquifer protection zoning where deemed necessary; - Public health and safety concerns associated with implementing the technology or related remediation interventions in or near a study area; - Public perception and community preferences; and - Resources and the relative cost of implementation.

-Consideration of these factors to determine acceptable rehabilitation timeframes allows efficient running of rehabilitation activities to ensure that it achieves the desired goals.
+Consideration of these factors to determine acceptable rehabilitation timeframes allows for the efficient running of rehabilitation activities to ensure that it achieves the desired goals.

-1.5.5 Control of Groundwater Contamination (Sources of Control)
+1.6.5 Control of Groundwater Contamination (Sources of Control)

-Control of groundwater pollution is considered to be more appropriate than rehabilitation because once groundwater becomes contaminated, it is difficult and expensive to clean up (Talabi and Kayode, 2019).
-However, it is understood that in some cases prevention measures for groundwater pollution may not readily be in place which could results in groundwater quality deterioration and subsequently requirement for remedial actions.
-Therefore, the guideline recommends that before the initiation of the groundwater rehabilitation project, control of the source(s) of release must be ensured to reduce or eliminate, to the extent practicable, further releases of hazardous waste or hazardous constituents that may pose a threat to human health and the environment.
+Control of groundwater pollution is more appropriate than rehabilitation because once groundwater becomes contaminated, it is difficult and expensive to clean up (Talabi and Kayode, 2019).
+However, it is understood that in some cases, prevention measures for groundwater pollution may not readily be in place, which could result in groundwater quality deterioration and, subsequently, the requirement for remedial actions.
+Therefore, the guideline recommends that before the initiation of the groundwater rehabilitation project, control of the source(s) of release must be ensured to reduce or eliminate, to the extent practicable, further releases of hazardous waste or hazardous constituents that may pose a threat to human health and the environment must be checked, reported and stopped.

-1.5.6 Selection of Groundwater Rehabilitation Techniques/Methods
+1.6.6 Selection of Groundwater Rehabilitation Techniques/Methods

-With the advent of technology to rehabilitate contaminated sites, many remedial techniques have been developed (Devika and Rastogi, 2015).
+With technology to rehabilitate contaminated sites, many remedial techniques have been developed (Devika and Rastogi, 2015).
 Groundwater rehabilitation can take place through the extraction of groundwater from the aquifer, treat it above the ground, and return the treated water into the aquifer.
 Extraction is done by pumping groundwater from a borehole or a trench and treating it with a variety of techniques characterised as ex-situ techniques.
-The following are some of the exsitu rehabilitation techniques available in practice:
+The following are some of the ex-situ rehabilitation techniques available in practice:

-- Carbon Adsorption involves passing the contaminated pumped-up groundwater through an activated carbon-column in which contaminates get adsorbed. - Oxygen Sparging is a technique that introduces oxidizing or reducing agents such as O3, H2O2, and Hypochlorite) to chemically convert the toxic contaminates into less toxic compounds. - Steam Stripping involves treatment by introducing steam which extracts contaminants from pumped-out groundwater.
-The extracted steam along with contaminates can be recovered from the condensate or treated further by incineration.
+- Carbon Adsorption involves passing the contaminated pumped-up groundwater through an activated carbon-column in which contaminates get adsorbed. - Oxygen Sparging is a technique that introduces oxidizing or reducing agents such as O3, H2O2, and Hypochlorite) to chemically convert the toxic contaminates into less toxic compounds.

-• Ex-situ Bioremediation is a technique that involves the treatment of pumped-up groundwater by air (biodegradation) with careful control of moisture, heat nutrients, oxygen, and pH.
+- Steam Stripping involves treatment by introducing steam which extracts contaminants from pumped-out groundwater.
+The extracted steam along with contaminates can be recovered from the condensate or treated further by incineration. - Ex-situ Bioremediation is a technique that involves the treatment of pumped-up groundwater by air (biodegradation) with careful control of moisture, heat nutrients, oxygen, and pH.

-All ex-situ techniques are mainly characterised by the "pump and treat" approach as depicted in Figure 3.
+All ex-situ techniques are mainly characterised by the "pump and treat" approach as depicted in Figure 4.